geekyutao/Inpaint-Anything/README.md

 </table>

 ## <span id="remove-anything-3d">📌 Remove Anything 3D</span>
 Remove Anything 3D can remove any object from a 3D scene!
 We release some results below.
+(Code and implementation details will be released soon.)

 <table>
     <tr>